rmvanhees/h5_yaml/README.md

 ## Description
 Use YAML configuration file to generate HDF5/netCDF4 formated files.

+The class `NcYaml` must be used when strict conformance to the netCDF4 format is required.
+However, the python netCDF4 implementation does not allow variable-length data to have a compound data-type.
+The class `H5Yaml` does not have this restiction and will generate HDF5 formated files which can be read by netCDF4 software.

 ## Installation
 Relases of the code, starting from version 0.1, will be made available via PyPi.